-Stanley Spencer’s poignant memories of war are leaving their permanent home at the National Trust’s Sandham Memorial Chapel to be exhibited at Somerset House.
-This exhibition marks the National Trusts first major art exhibition in London for 18 years.
+Stanley Spencer’s poignant memories of war left their permanent home at the National Trust’s Sandham Memorial Chapel to be exhibited at Somerset House.
+This exhibition marked the National Trust's first major art exhibition in London for 18 years.

 Leading up to the 100th commemoration of the outbreak of the First World War, the exhibition will feature a series of large scale canvas panels from one of the most original and acclaimed British painters of the 20th century.

 The Chapel was built by John Louis and Mary Behrend primarily to house the products of Spencer’s artistic genius – his ‘castle in the sky’, as they called it.
 It was later dedicated to Mary Behrend’s brother, Harry Sandham, who had died of an illness he had contracted during the First World War, whilst fighting in the forgotten front of Salonika.

 Spencer painted scenes of his own wartime experiences, as a hospital orderly in Bristol and as a soldier, also on the Salonika front.
 His recollections, painted entirely from memory, focus on the domestic rather than combative and evoke everyday experience – washing lockers, inspecting kit, sorting laundry, scrubbing floors and taking tea – in which he found spiritual resonance and sustenance.